-The PCSAS mission is to advance public health by using the leverage of accreditation to promote the training of psychological clinical scientists.
-PCSAS programs graduate psychological clinical psychologists who can both generate new knowledge relating to mental health and use this knowledge to advance public health.
+The PCSAS mission is to advance public health by using the accreditation to promote the training of psychological clinical scientists.
+PCSAS programs graduate clinical psychologists who can widely disseminate the best clinical knowledge we now have about mental health, who can generate new knowledge related to mental health at both a basic and applied level, and who can use this knowledge to advance public health.
 The PCSAS mission is supported by five inter-related sub-goals:

 - To advance the field of scientific clinical psychology by promoting the highest standards of education and training in psychological clinical science.